McConnell, Democrats jostle over urgent business virus aid

 Democrats have signaled they’ll block the request when it’s offered by Majority Leader Mitch McConnell.
 Democrats want add-ons and protections to make sure businesses in disadvantaged communities are able to participate.

-McConnell, R-Ky., and House Speaker Nancy Pelosi, D-Calif., outlined their positions in a relatively muted rhetoric Wednesday — tacit acknowledgment of the urgency of the measure.
+McConnell, R-Ky., and House Speaker Nancy Pelosi, D-Calif., outlined their positions in relatively muted rhetoric Wednesday — tacit acknowledgment of the urgency of the measure.

 McConnell and Treasury Secretary Steven Mnuchin say the business program, which involves direct subsidies to companies to keep employees on payroll and pay their rent, is on track to quickly deplete its first $350 billion infusion as business rush to apply for the aid.